websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/message-bus/listening-for-messages.md

 DestinationNames.DOCUMENT_LIBRARY_PDF_PROCESSOR
 ```

-Search Liferay's `*DestinationNames` classes in the [source code](https://github.com/liferay/liferay-portal/tree/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]) or search other APIs for the name of the destination you want to listen on.
+Search Liferay's `*DestinationNames` classes in the [source code](https://github.com/liferay/liferay-portal/tree/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]) or search other APIs for destinations to which you can add listeners.
 You'll specify the destination name in your message listener.

 ## Implement the `MessageListener` Interface

-In the class you want to receive messages, implement the [`MessageListener`](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/portal-kernel/src/com/liferay/portal/kernel/messaging/MessageListener.java) interface.
+In the class where you want to receive messages, implement the [`MessageListener`](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/portal-kernel/src/com/liferay/portal/kernel/messaging/MessageListener.java) interface.

 ```literalinclude:: ./listening-for-messages/resources/liferay-w3a4.zip/w3a4-impl/src/main/java/com/acme/w3a4/internal/messaging/W3A4MessageListener.java
    :language: java